 Hello, my name is Mel Wraight.
-I have been a counsellor for over 20 years in university and private practice settings.
-Over that time I have studied, trained and learned from working with several thousand people towards an understanding of what really helps us live life more wisely and happily.
+I have been a counsellor for over 25 years in university and private practice settings.
+Over that time I have studied, trained and learned from working with thousands of people towards an understanding of what really helps us live life more wisely and happily.
 Before becoming a counsellor I worked in film, social policy research and the building industry.

 I started my counselling career with a psychodynamic counselling training which focuses on development of the self, personality and the expression of our past experiences in our present lives, especially our relationships.
-I have since added to that the understanding and skills of cognitive behavioural therapy (often called CBT) which offers tools for remodelling our thoughts and behaviour.
+I have since added to that the understanding and skills of cognitive behavioural therapy (often called CBT), Acceptance and Commitment Therapy and Mindfulness.

 In 2011 I began my training in Mindfulness which I now use in my practice to draw together all my previous experience and understanding.
 This allows an insight into the nature of the mind and a way of accepting and being kind towards our imperfect, human selves.
 Mindfulness has become a powerful balancing practice in my life.
 Regular meditation helps me to live well with all that life presents; joy and pain alike.
 I get very excited about sharing these skills with others.